 Former Vice President Joe Biden became the 46th President of the United States on Wednesday, Jan.
-20, 2021, and he's looking to hit the ground running.
+20, 2021.

 So, what does this "blue wave" mean for the stock market?

 "A Biden administration will mean more regulatory scrutiny for financial and energy stocks and probably higher taxes across the board," says Rodney Johnson, president of economic research firm HS Dent Publishing.
 "But there will be opportunities.
 Infrastructure spending, green energy and healthcare are all Democratic priorities and should do well under a Biden presidency."

 Without partisan gridlock to slow government spending, we could also see even larger budget deficits and the real potential for inflation down the road.
 That remains to be seen.
 But in the meantime, let's look at the 20 best stocks to buy for the Joe Biden presidency.
 Some of these are fairly obvious winners, but some are contrarian bets you might not expect.

 Data is as of April 26.
 Dividend yields are calculated by annualizing the most recent payout and dividing by the share price.

 As mentioned a minute ago, a key plank of President Biden's platform is his "Build Back Better" plan, which includes pledges to "mobilize American manufacturing" and "build a modern infrastructure."

 While Biden will certainly benefit from a more accommodative Senate, he was unlikely to get a lot of pushback on these particular issues.
 Both parties at least pay lip service to the need for a manufacturing renaissance and for investments in infrastructure.

 "Infrastructure improvement and supply-chain reshoring of health care goods and other items deemed critical to national security likely will be pushed either by a split government or one led by the Democrats," Wells Fargo Investment Institute analysts say.